 Providing Pastoral Excellence, with the house system at the heart of pastoral care, generating the small group identity that strengthens a sense of security, belonging and well-being, and allowing boys to contribute meaningfully to house as well as school activities.
 This system also aims to focus on each boy’s progress and ambitions (encouraging all to contribute to the school and house communities) and to foster mutual tolerance and respect through appropriate rewards and sanctions.

 Encouraging a heightened sense of Individual and Collective Social Responsibility so that, along with the privileges and advantages of a Tonbridge education, there is also a strong sense of social responsibility across the entire school community, among staff as well as boys, based on self-knowledge, carefully fostered spiritual and moral values, and a grounded, outward-looking awareness of others.

-The school aims to recruit, retain and develop the best and most committed teaching and support staff to ensure that it is able to achieve its aims.
-We ensure that all our staffing, communication, recruitment, admissions, development and financial activities support the school’s aims, and that, through the Tonbridge Society, the wider Tonbridge community (including parents, Old Tonbridgians, Tonbridge School Foundation, the Parents’ Arts Society and the Skinners’ Company) also helps us achieve them as well as feeling the benefits of them.
-In addition, through our experience, we have adopted a number of operational principles that underpin the achievement of our aims, and these are regularly reviewed to confirm their continued importance.
+The School aims to recruit, retain and develop the best and most committed teaching and support staff to ensure that it is able to achieve its aims.
+We ensure that all our staffing, communication, recruitment, admissions, development and financial activities support the School’s aims, and that, through the Tonbridge Society, the wider Tonbridge community (including parents, Old Tonbridgians, Tonbridge School Foundation, the Parents’ Arts Society and the Skinners’ Company) helps us achieve these aims, and benefits from the School’s activities.

 In summary, Tonbridge School aims to provide an excellent and broad education, to ensure that each boy fulfils his potential and is able to make a significant contribution in his chosen field(s) both at school and in the adult world, where many will become leaders.